-Dr. Gronbach works with adults seeking both individual and couples therapy and conducts psychological evaluations for adolescents and adults.
-She treats many presenting concerns including anxiety, depression, trauma, sexual concerns, relationship issues, grief/loss, and family of origin concerns.
-She particularly enjoys work related to navigating religious and spiritual believes and current identity, mental health difficulties, and sexual concerns.
-As well as, working with individuals who are not quite sure why they are not able to feel fulfilled in their lives.
+Dr. Gronbach treats many presenting concerns including anxiety, depression, trauma, sexual concerns, relationship issues, grief/loss, and family of origin concerns.
+She particularly enjoys work related to navigating religious and spiritual beliefs and current identity, sexual concerns, and helping individuals work through feeling fulfilled in their lives.

 Dr. Gronbach is a great fit for clients who are curious about why they are suffering, so that they can identify and resolve the underlying causes of their symptoms.
 In session you will address the questions, “How can I immediately treat my symptoms?” but also, “Why are they presenting in the first place?” and “How can I resolve these underlying issues?”
 Dr. Gronbach cares deeply about creating a strong therapeutic relationship, and works to best understand and treat each person from a multifaceted, depth approach.
 She builds a trusting, safe, and compassionate space for each person to explore all aspects of their story on their journey to finding greater peace, healing, and contentment.
 She pulls from emotion-focused, psychodynamic, interpersonal, and mindfulness approaches (such as Acceptance and Commitment Therapy), and believes that many presenting concerns are often rooted in emotional and psychological distress yet to be experienced, uncovered, or integrated into one’s sense of self.
 Dr. Gronbach values creating a safe and compassionate space to explore these elements in more depth.

 - Psy.D. – Minnesota School of Professional Psychology

 - M.A. – Minnesota School of Professional Psychology

 - B.A. in Psychology – Concordia University, St. Paul